December 7, 2025 (2mo ago) — last updated February 6, 2026 (12d ago)

 Q: How do I prevent messy data from inconsistent UTMs?

-A: Create a shared UTM playbook, enforce lowercase and consistent separators, and use a URL builder or a spreadsheet template to auto-generate links.
+A: Create a shared UTM playbook, enforce lowercase and consistent separators, and use a URL builder or spreadsheet template to auto-generate links.

 Ready to launch affiliate programs and track partner-driven growth?
 ShareMySaaS makes it easy to manage affiliates and measure performance.
 Learn more at https://sharemysaas.com.